django-hurricane/django-hurricane/website/getting-started.md

 title: GETTING STARTED WITH HURRICANE
 ---
 ## 1. You need an IDE
-You can chose what ever IDE you like.
+You can choose whatever IDE you like.
 For remote Python debugging to work you need an IDE which supports [**debugpy**](https://pypi.org/project/debugpy/) or [**pydevd**](https://pypi.org/project/pydevd/), like VS Code or PyCharm.

 ## 2. Start a project with django